 Alex watched as Kit handed over the crowbar, already out of breath from the few swings that they took.
-Charlie took over, and started to swing as Alex looked around.
-The floor was covered with a loose dirt that lifted with each step made through it, and the base of walls seemed to collect all the paper and cardboard trash that had been brought inside.
-Alex’s eyes tracked a series of large slashes through the wall paper above the wooden bottom of the walls.
-But even as Charlie continued to assault the wall in the background Alex became oblivious as their attention was drawn to a series of scratches at the base of an outward facing corner.
+Charlie took over and started to swing as Alex looked around.
+The floor was covered with loose dirt that lifted with each step made through it, and the base of the walls seemed to collect all the paper and cardboard trash that had been brought inside.
+Alex’s eyes tracked a series of large slashes through the wallpaper above the wooden bottom of the walls.
+But even as Charlie continued to assault the wall in the background, Alex became oblivious as their attention was drawn to a series of scratches at the base of an outward-facing corner.
 They knelt down and got close to them.

-Two sets of four, thin scratches into the wood which ended at the corner, they looked up and the large slash through the wallpaper ended at the wooden panelling at the bottom of the wall, but not before it had taken a sizeable chunk out of the wood.
-Alex took a step back and mimed dragging someone, then stopped, and mimed the slashing of a single handed bladed weapon.
-When they looked up they saw the others laughing.
+Two sets of four, thin scratches into the wood which ended at the corner; they looked up, and the large slash through the wallpaper ended at the wooden paneling at the bottom of the wall, but not before it had taken a sizeable chunk out of the wood.
+Alex took a step back and mimed dragging someone, then stopped and mimed the slashing of a single-handed-bladed weapon.
+When they looked up, they saw the others laughing.

 “What the fuck are you doing?”
-Charlie asked as they leant on the crowbar with one arm as if it were a cane.
+Charlie asked as they leaned on the crowbar with one arm as if it were a cane.

 “Look at this and tell me you don’t see the same thing.
 It looks like someone was dragged, then cut down with like a machete or something.”